reymon359/how-to-live/docs/Smile/index.md

 ## Quotes

+> “Sometimes your joy is the source of your smile, but sometimes your smile can be the source of your joy.” – Thich Nhat Hanh

 > A simple smile.
 That’s the start of opening your heart and being compassionate to others. – Dalai Lama

 > Because of your smile, you make life more beautiful. – Thich Nhat Hanh